 Antimicrobial Resistance Benchmark

-The Access to Medicine Foundation is looking for three experienced researchers to join the team in charge of producing the Antimicrobial Resistance (AMR) Benchmark, the first-ever tracking tool to assess what pharmaceutical companies are doing to address the problem of AMR.
+The Access to Medicine Foundation is looking for a Researcher to join the team in charge of producing the Antimicrobial Resistance (AMR) Benchmark, the first-ever tracking tool to assess what pharmaceutical companies are doing to address the problem of AMR.

 The AMR Benchmark will guide and incentivise the pharmaceutical industry to do more to address the problem of antimicrobial resistance.
 The Benchmark will measure and assess the efforts of pharmaceutical companies (from research-based companies to generic medicines manufacturers) in several technical areas, including R&D, access, stewardship, and production.